lioux/CrossBreederLite/README.md

 ## Features

-Tweaks from CrossBreeder --> Haveged [ARM], DNSMasq, Domain Name Relay Daemon [ARM], Rrandom, Frandom.ko [Optional]
+Tweaks from CrossBreeder --> Haveged [ARM], DNSMasq, Domain Name Relay Daemon [ARM], Random, Frandom.ko [Optional]

-Low-Voltage, Reduction voltage to improve battery life.
-[Your kernel must support cpu voltage control]
+LoopySmoothness - An experiment tweak

 SQLite Optimize on boot [Default: Every 4 boots]

 Dynamic Zram/LMK tweak, will auto calibration the Zram/LMK [Default: 60 sec]

-Dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device [For over 2 core & Minimum frequency over 200mHz device]
+Dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device

 Fixed "only position independent executables (PIE) are supported" problem on Android 5.0+ device